National Gallery of Modern Art: Collection of modern art before NGMA formation

 The year between 1950 and 1954 saw the acquisition of the same number of works by the artist Abanindranath Tagore.
-Furthermore, Abdur Rahman Chughtai was represented by ten paintings while Jamini Roy and Nandalal Bose by eight paintings each.
+Abdur Rahman Chughtai was represented by ten paintings and Jamini Roy and Nandalal Bose by eight paintings each.
 In 1953, in addition to Amrita's works, a collection of 66 paintings, sketches and drawings by Abanindranath Tagore were offered to the government for purchase.
 Pratima Tagore, Abanindranath's sister, offered her collection of 66 works of her brother to the government for Rs.
 30,000.
 The paintings were stored at the Central Asian Antiquities Museum and shown occasionally at UNESCO meetings at the Parliament House.
-The National Gallery of Modern Art finally opened its doors at the Jaipur House, on 29 March 1954, under the administration of the government and an inaugural ceremony by Dr. Humayun Kabir, the then secretary of the Ministry of Education.
+The National Gallery of Modern Art finally opened at the Jaipur House, on 29 March 1954, under the administration of the government and with an inaugural ceremony by Dr. Humayun Kabir, the then secretary of the Ministry of Education.